EnergyEconomyDecoupling/MWTools/README.md

 ## Animal Muscle Work

-Raw data for the calculation of animal muscle work is obtained from the Food and Agriculture Organisation of the United Nations Statistical Database (FAOSTAT), via the `R` package `FAOSTAT`.
+Raw data for the estimation of animal muscle work is obtained from the Food and Agriculture Organisation of the United Nations Statistical Database (FAOSTAT), via the `R` package `FAOSTAT`.
 The `MWTools` package provides a wrapper function for downloading data for the number of live